Snopkowski/gatsby-portfolio/src/posts/gatsby-navbar-styled-components.md

 ```
 ## Wrapping up
 Combining styled components with useState hook is a modern way of writing React’s code, it’s quite easy to implement and gives our app a clean look.

+Feel free to share if you found it useful.
 ### Sandbox
 Here's a convenient way to change some things to suit your style
 <iframe